 13. Rockwell Automation: Industrial IoT

 Rockwell‘s name has become synonymous with some good early-adopted IoT projects.
-This course is for IT professionals with limited background of industrial automation and control on IP (Internet Protocol) networks used in industrial settings.
-A good course if you really look forward to establishing yourself in the IoT enterprise space.
+This course is for IT professionals with limited background in industrial automation and control of IP (Internet Protocol) networks used in industrial settings.
+This a good course if you look forward to establishing yourself in the IoT enterprise space.

 14. Blackhat USA: IoT Security

 If you are someone who keeps dreading about security issues of IoT devices and solutions, this is a must-attend event by Blackhat USA.
 Although the event was scheduled for July this year, you can still get hold of their proceedings and presentations.
 The event has extensively covered issues such as hardware & software debugging, web and mobile-based vulnerabilities, identifying attack surfaces and white fuzzers, and how to bypass security mitigation.
 The all-in-one nerdy-nifty security & privacy-related event for IoT & M2M practitioners.